 The trouble for Hicks was that he himself was a “fine painter,” and hard experience showed him he was pretty much no good at anything else.
 Yet he was also a devout Quaker; so what was he to do?

 We don’t have room to tell his very interesting, often poignant story; but basically, he painted, agonized, and died poor.
 Hicks is best-known today for the sixty or so “Peaceable Kingdom” scenes that he painted, variations on a biblical prophecy.
 He mostly gave them away; today they’re worth millions.

-And that’s not to mention pushback: Penn did a bunch besides owning a few slaves, and much of his legacy is something that Pennsylvanians and educated Quakers can be proud of.
+And that’s not to mention pushback: Penn did a bunch besides owning a few slaves, and much of his legacy is something that Pennsylvanians and educated Quakers can be (humbly, of course) proud of.
 He was an epochal hero of engraving religious freedom into the political DNA of the colonies that became the USA.
-That’s an achievement that has benefited Christians, Jews, Muslims and even unbelievers of all colors for 320-plus years and counting.
+That achievement has benefited Christians, Jews, Muslims and even unbelievers of all colors for 320-plus years and counting.

 But some reject this, even from within our small Quaker horizon.
 The old attitude is stirring: Quaker statues are almost all of white people, and their time is past, and anyway, Fox told us to pluck down all these images.

 Which made me wonder.
 How much grist do we have for their mill?
 So I looked around.

 When it comes to statuary, we can’t match the Catholics, of course.
 But as it turns out, there’s another Quaker statue just a few blocks from Philadelphia City Hall, and much closer to street level.
 It’s also well-known in a quiet Quaker way.